starsky77/DiST/README.md

 # Does resistance to style-transfer equal Global Shape Bias?
 Measuring network sensitivity to global shape configuration

 The repo serves as supporting material of paper *Does resistance to style-transfer equal Global Shape Bias?
 Measuring network sensitivity to global shape configuration*.
-The repo has been anonymized to abid the double-blind review process.

 The following is the structure of this repo.
 ```